jaredthecoder/awesome-vehicle-security/README.md

 - 🌟 [2014 Car Hacker's Handbook](http://opengarages.org/handbook/) - Free guide to hacking vehicles from 2014.
 You can also buy the book on Amazon [here](https://www.amazon.com/Car-Hackers-Manual-Craig-Smith/dp/0990490106?ie=UTF8&keywords=2014%20car%20hacker%27s%20manual&qid=1405445024&ref_=sr_1_1&sr=8-1).
 - 🌟💰 [2016 Car Hacker's Handbook](https://www.amazon.com/Car-Hackers-Handbook-Penetration-Tester/dp/1593277032) - Latest version of the Car Hacker's handbook with updated information to hack your own vehicle and learning vehicle security.
 For a physical copy as well unlimited PDF, MOBI, and EPUB copies of the book buy it at [No Starch Press](https://www.nostarch.com/carhacking).
-- 💰 [A Comprehensible Guide to Controller Area Network](https://www.amazon.com/Comprehensible-Guide-Controller-Area-Network/dp/0976511606/ref=pd_sim_14_1?ie=UTF8&dpID=41-D9UhlE9L&dpSrc=sims&preST=_AC_UL160_SR124%2C160_&psc=1&refRID=3FH8N10610H0RX8SMB6K) - An older book from 2005, but still a comprehensive guide on CAN busses and networking in vehicles.
+- 💰 [A Comprehensible Guide to Controller Area Network](https://www.amazon.com/Comprehensible-Guide-Controller-Area-Network/dp/0976511606/ref=pd_sim_14_1?ie=UTF8&dpID=41-D9UhlE9L&dpSrc=sims&preST=_AC_UL160_SR124%2C160_&psc=1&refRID=3FH8N10610H0RX8SMB6K) - An older book from 2005, but still a comprehensive guide on CAN buses and networking in vehicles.
 - 💰 [Controller Area Network Prototyping with Arduino](https://www.amazon.com/Controller-Area-Network-Prototyping-Arduino/dp/1938581164/ref=pd_sim_14_2?ie=UTF8&dpID=51J27ZEcl9L&dpSrc=sims&preST=_AC_UL160_SR123%2C160_&psc=1&refRID=V42FKNW09QGVGHW7ZFRR) - This book guides you through prototyping CAN applications on Arduinos, which can help when working with CAN on your own car.
 - 💰 [Embedded Networking with CAN and CANopen](https://www.amazon.com/Embedded-Networking-CANopen-Olaf-Pfeiffer/dp/0929392787/ref=pd_sim_14_37?ie=UTF8&dpID=41UnLKYFpmL&dpSrc=sims&preST=_AC_UL160_SR122%2C160_&psc=1&refRID=V42FKNW09QGVGHW7ZFRR) - From 2003, this book fills in gaps in CAN literature and will educate you further on CAN networks and working with embedded systems.